 Or, what if your brain is craving sugar at 3:00 pm because your energy is low?

 To test it, you could get up and take a walk (outside again!).
-Go make yourself a cup of green tea.
+Go make yourself a cup of tea.
 Do some simple stretches and take some deep breaths, or play some energizing music.
 Check-in on your energy levels before you sit back down to that email.
 Better?

 This is example is oversimplified and these things take time and practice.
 But, by adjusting the routine even a little bit, we can begin to make small changes that drive a lasting impact on our goal.